-No. The Neuropscyhotherapist is not proposing a new school of psychology or psychotherapy, nor a new modality of practice.
+No. We are not proposing a new school of psychology or psychotherapy, nor a new modality of practice.
 Rather we are promoting a greater depth of knowledge in the workings of the brain, and other aspects of our biology, to enhance the therapeutic practice of all psychotherapists regardless of their theoretical orientation.
+It is applied neuroscience.

 “Neuropsychotherapy aims to change the brain, but it does not directly target primarily the brain but focuses on the life experiences encountered by the person.
 The brain specializes in the processing of life experiences.
 Life experiences are meaningful with regard to the needs that are embedded within the brain structures of each human being.
 Neuropsychotherapy strives to shift the brain into a state that enables these basic needs to be fully satisfied.
 The best method for improving the health of the brain, then, is to ensure basic need satisfaction.”
 (Grawe, 2007, p.
 424)